 print(total) # Output: 8

-.
-Inside the function, we add the two parameters together and store the result in a variable result
+In the above example, we define a function add_numbers that takes two parameters, a and b.
+Inside the function, we add the two parameters together and store the result in a variable result.
+We then use the return statement to return the value of result.

 It’s important to note that a function can return only one value.
 If you need to return multiple values, you can do so by returning a tuple or a list.
 For example: